project-argonaut/argonaut-core/README.md

 Setup
 -----
-Argonaut currently relies on ProtocolLib, please install it along with Argonaut!

 When configuring permissions, please do not remove the `argonaut.command` permission from any users you wish to be able play with argonaut.
 It will not grant permission to configuration commands, it will only provide access to the commands necessary for argonaut to manage the player.

 Permissions
 -----------
-- `argonaut.command` - Only remove from those not allowed to play with argonaut.
-- `argonaut.command.*` - This will grant access to all argonaut commands, **will allow access to configuration commands!**
-- `argonaut.command.version` - Grants access to the `/argonaut version` command.
-- `argonaut.command.region.*` - This will allow access to all region configuration commands.
-- `argonaut.command.region.create` - This will allow access to the `/argonaut region create <name>` command.
 **TODO**

 Commands